Diophantine Problem in Some Metabelian Groups: Introduction

-The metabelian Baumslag-Solitar groups are defined by one-relator presentations $BS(1,k)=\langle a,b \mid b^{-1}ab=a^k \rangle$, where $k \in \mathbb{N}$.
-If $k = 1$ then $BS(1,1)$ is free abelian of rank $2$, so the Diophantine problem in this group is decidable (it reduces to solving finite systems of linear equations over the ring of integers $\mathbb{Z}$).
-Furthermore, the first-order theory of $BS(1,1)$ is also decidable \cite{Szmielew}.
-However, if $ k \geq 2$ then $BS(1,k)$ is metabelain which is not virtually abelian, so the first-order theory of $BS(1,k)$ is undecidable.
-Indeed, in \cite{Noskov} Noskov showed that the first-order theory of a finitely generated solvable group is decidable if and only if the group is virtually abelian.
-In free metabelian non-abelian groups equations are undecidable \cite{R}.
-In fact, in a finitely generated metabelian group $G$ given by a finite presentation in the variety ${\mathcal M}_2$ of metabelian groups the Diophantine problem is undecidable asymptotically almost surely if the deficiency of the presentation is at least 2 \cite{GMO}.
 In general, if the quotient $G/\gamma_3(G)$ of a finitely generated metabelian group $G$ by its third term of the lower central series is a non-virtually abelian nilpotent group, then the decidability of the Diophantine problem in $G$ would imply decidability of the Diophantine problem for some finitely generated ring of algebraic integers $O_G$ associated with $G/\gamma_3(G)$.
 The latter seems unlikely, since there is a well-known conjecture in number theory (see, for example, \cite{DL,PZ}) that states that the Diophantine problem in rings of algebraic integers is undecidable.
 The discussion above shows that finitely generated metabelian groups $G$ with virtually abelian quotients $G/\gamma_3(G)$ present an especially interesting case in the study of equations in metabelian groups.
 The groups $BS(1,k)$ and wreath products $A \wr \mathbb{Z}$, where $A$ is a finitely generated abelian group and $\mathbb{Z}$ is an infinite cyclic group, are the typical examples of such groups.
-As we mentioned above, equations in these groups are decidable, so they provide first examples of non-virtually abelian finitely generated metabelian groups with decidable Diophantine problem.
 This gives also a new look at one-relator groups.
-Since the Noskov's result mentioned above, the groups $BS(1,k)$, $k\geq 2$, were the only one-relator groups with undecidable first-order theory.
-Recently, it was shown in \cite{KM} that any one-relator group containing non-abelian group $BS(1,k)$ has undecidable first-order theory.
+The groups $BS(1,k)$, $k\geq 2$, were until recently the only known examples of one-relator groups with undecidable first-order theory.
+Recently, we were able to show (still unpublished) that any one-relator group containing non-abelian group $BS(1,k)$ has undecidable first-order theory.
 However, it is quite possible that equations in such groups are still decidable.